 Further, if you would like to see Edge tabs without cluttering the arrangement, select Open Windows and 3 most recent tabs in Edge or Open Windows and 5 most recent tabs in Edge option.

-It’s important to note here that if the Alt + Tab section is not visible to you in Windows or not showing up, it is likely because you are running the previous version of Windows 10.
-You must be running version 2009 (also known as 20H2) in order to see the Alt + Tab section.
+It’s important to note here that if the Alt + Tab section is not visible to you in Windows or not showing up, it is likely because you are running a previous version of Windows 10.
+You must be running version 2009 (also known as 20H2) or Windows 11 in order to see the Alt + Tab section.

 Hope this helps.